berkeley-scf/tutorial-databases/R-and-Python.md

 > it only does the query and return results when the results are needed
 > (in this case when we call `head`).

-# 3 Manipulating datasets quickly in memory in R and Python
+# 3 Manipulating datasets quickly in memory in R

 ## 3.1 `data.table` in R